 b) when the customer is not satisfied in regard to the final outcome of the participant’s internal process, as to the available external process, that is, escalation to the ATAS Compliance Manager.

 Either a customer or ATAS participant may escalate a complaint to the ATAS Compliance Manager, who will review the complaint and may undertake an investigation into the complaint.
-The ATAS Compliance Manager may seek to resolve the complaint by mutual agreement or refer the complaint to the ATAS Code Compliance Monitoring Committee (ACCMC).
+The ATAS Compliance Manager may seek to resolve the complaint by mutual agreement or refer the complaint to the ATAS Complaint Appeal Committee (ACAC).

-The ACCMC is an independent review body specifically established under ATAS to review and determine customer complaints, and allegations of non-compliance with the ATAS Charter and Code.
-The ACCMC may impose a range of requirements as a result of an investigation of your complaint including:
+The ACAC is an independent review body specifically established under ATAS to review and determine customer complaints, and allegations of non-compliance with the ATAS Charter and Code.
+The ACAC may impose a range of requirements as a result of an investigation of your complaint including: